matty5350/singlebot/README.md

 i.e stops it talking in the channel

 /botmsg "message" "image_url"
-Description: ends a custom message and optional image (URL must be a direct link to .png, .jpg, .jpeg, or .gif format) as an embedded message in the current channel. ( this is a admin only command ) message = Message you wish to send image_url = Image you wish bot to provide in the message
+Description: Sends a custom message and optional image (URL must be a direct link to .png, .jpg, .jpeg, or .gif format) as an embedded message in the current channel. ( this is a admin only command ) message = Message you wish to send image_url = Image you wish bot to provide in the message